This is part one of a two-part blog series about third-party risks and cybersecurity frameworks.

 And, if you’re still using those static documents noted earlier, you may find it helpful to adopt cybersecurity management software that can help you build your third-party risk compliance framework and manage it with better insight into how well you’re doing.

-Keep an eye out for part 2 of this blog series where we’ll take a closer look at some of these supply chain management frameworks and how you can use them to reduce risk for your organization.
+Read part 2 of this blog series where we’ve taken a closer look at some of these supply chain management frameworks and how you can use them to reduce risk for your organization.